 Need Legal Help with a Chicago Child Support Issue?

 If you need assistance in handling a child support issue in the greater Chicago area, the Law Offices of Jonathan Merel, P.C. offers effective representation.
 With a decade of experience handling family law issues only, our firm has a firm grasp on the laws, the procedures, and the way courts view all of issues related to family law.
 To ensure your best interests and the best interests of your children are protected, we recommend that you turn to us.
-You can discuss your issue and learn your options in a free, initial consultation to get started.
+You can discuss your issue and learn your options in a confidential, initial consultation to get started.